Train Me Please

 3. The term blazing clickers refers to the practice of repeatedly clicking without systematically delivering the backup reinforcer, also referred to a solo clicks.”

-4. Many trainers mention a Variable Schedule of Reinforcement when they are technically refering to a Variable Ratio Schedule of Reinforcement.
+4. Many trainers mention a Variable Schedule of Reinforcement when they are technically referring to a Variable Ratio Schedule of Reinforcement.
 For simplicity, in this text we will maintain the general term "Variable Schedule of Reinforcement", but keep in mind that Partial Schedules of Reinforcement are divided in Fixed Ratio, Variable Ratio, Fixed Interval and Variable Interval.

 Personal observations and experience